Childhood Ovarian Cancer Treatment (PDQ®)–Health Professional Version

 - Child-life professionals.

-Information about these tumors may also be found in sources relevant to adults with cancer such as the PDQ summary on adult Ovarian Epithelial, Fallopian Tube, and Primary Peritoneal Cancer Treatment.
+Information about these tumors may also be found in sources relevant to adults with cancer, such as Ovarian Epithelial, Fallopian Tube, and Primary Peritoneal Cancer Treatment.

 - Smith MA, Seibel NL, Altekruse SF, et al.: Outcomes for children and adolescents with cancer: challenges for the twenty-first century.
 J Clin Oncol 28 (15): 2625-34, 2010.
 [PUBMED Abstract]